top of page

 Corned Beef Cooking Bonus Tip

-For the simmering method, if you find your corned beef “floating” in the liquid, place a heat-proof dish on top to weight it down and keep it under the water.
+For the simmering method, if you find your corned beef “floating” in the liquid, place a heat-proof dish on top to weigh it down and keep it under the water.

 Happy St. Patrick's Day, and may your corned beef be perfectly tender and delicious!